How DNA methylation will become a powerful tool for diagnosis and prognosis

 How to measure DNA methylation efficiently

 biomodal technology enables precise genetic and methylation analysis to deliver more information from a single workflow and can be performed with low DNA input volumes such as those obtained from cell-free DNA (for example, found in blood).
 Accurate and simultaneous epigenetic and genetic screening has the power to transform medicine, especially in oncology.
-Our CSO, Joanna Holbrook describes our methodology and how to implement it in this Nature Portfolio blog.
+Our former CSO, Joanna Holbrook describes our methodology and how to implement it in this Nature Portfolio blog.

 For deeper information, read our recent paper in Nature Biotechnology